AlfrescoArchive/alfresco-dbp-deployment/README.md

-While Alfresco Digital Business Platform installs and runs with only 8 GiB allocated to Docker, for better performance we recommend that 'Memory' value be set slightly higher, to at least 10 - 12 GiB (depending on the amount RAM in your workstation).
+While Alfresco Digital Business Platform installs and runs with only 8 GiB allocated to Docker, for better performance we recommend that 'Memory' value be set slightly higher, to at least 10 - 12 GiB (depending on the size of RAM in your workstation).

 ### 4. Change/Verify Context